This plant has no fragrance

-Buxus is a genus of about 70 species from a range of origins, with the majority of species being tropical or subtropical; only the European and some Asian species are frost-tolerant.
+Buxus sempervirens is a large, slow-growing evergreen shrub.
+It has small, deep green, oval or oblong leaves that are glossy and it produces small, yellowish flowers (in the leaf axils) in spring.
+These are followed by green-brown fruits.
+Box - which it's commonly known as - has a bushy compact habit and can grow as tall as 5 metres.
+Buxus is a genus of around 70 species from a range of origins, with the majority of species being tropical or subtropical; only the European and some Asian species are frost-tolerant.
 The Buxus genus is split into 3 sections according to the regions: Eurasian species, the African (except northwest Africa) and Madagascan species, and the American species.
 The African and American plants are genetically more similar to each other than the Eurasian section.
-Boxwood - as Buxus sempervirens also known - is grown in gardens for its good hedging ability and can be clipped into various shapes.
-Commercially, the wood is used in the manufacture of parts of musical instruments.
+Boxwood - as Buxus sempervirens also known - is grown in gardens for its good hedging ability, and it can be clipped into various shapes.
+Commercially, the wood is used in the manufacture of parts for musical instruments.
 Buxus sempervirens is best grown in soil that is well-draining and moist.
-They prefer a partially shaded situation as they can easily be scorched by sun and strong winds - also meaning they prefer a sheltered area.
+It prefers a partially shaded situation as it can easily be scorched by the sun and strong winds - also meaning it prefers a sheltered location.
+A classical plant for formal gardens through the ages, it is now a popular addition to many garden types and styles.
+Box is on the RHS 'Plants for Pollinators' list highlighting plants that produce large amounts of nectar and/or pollen.
+A great choice for encouraging beneficial insect wildlife into your garden!